himeno-sun-lab/himeno-sun-lab.github.io/content/en/publication/preprint_1/index.md

 {{% callout note %}}
-If you need the code, please contact the lab.
+If you need the code, please contact our lab.
 We will provide the necessary scripts upon request.
 {{% /callout %}}
 <!--
 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->